r4ss/r4ss/README.md

 ## Changes

-See NEWS.md for (not very complete) log of changes to r4ss, starting with r4ss v1.24.0 from 2014.
+See NEWS.md for a (not very complete) log of changes to r4ss, starting with r4ss v1.24.0 from 2014.
 The list of commits at <https://github.com/r4ss/r4ss/commits/master> provides a much more detailed list.

 ## Reporting problems